Credit Unions vs. Banks: What’s the Difference?

 First Tech Federal Credit Union

-First Tech Federal Credit Union serves anyone nationwide who joins the Financial Fitness Association or the Computer History Museum with a small donation.
-They offer multiple account options, including a high-yield checking account that earns up to 4.00% APY on balances up to $15,000.
+First Tech Federal Credit Union is available nationwide through a small donation to the Financial Fitness Association or the Computer History Museum.
+It offers a high-yield checking account that earns up to 3.00% APY on all First Tech Rewards Savings balances.

 Alliant Credit Union